carlamtmendes/EuroMod/README.md

 #### Citing EuroMod
 If you use `EuroMod` or code derived from it in academic work, please cite:

 Carla Mendes, Iain Staffell, and Richard Green (2023).
-EuroMod: A Model of the European Power Market with Price Granularity.
+EuroMod: Modelling European power markets with improved price granularity.

 #### License
 BSD-3-Clause